.

 As a trusted laboratory information system software provider, LigoLab safeguards all data within its platform and its customers' systems with the highest level of care, while maintaining full HIPAA compliance across its LIS lab solutions.

-Backed by core principles like confidentiality, integrity, and availability, LigoLab’s information security program is built on securing data at every level.
-It’s aligned with industry best practices, continually evolves with updated guidance, and features a security team working closely with lab customers to ensure security policies are properly extended into customer software environments.
+Backed by core principles of confidentiality, integrity, and availability, LigoLab's information security program secures data at every level.
+It’s aligned with industry best practices, continually evolves with updated guidance, and features a dedicated security team working closely with lab customers to ensure security policies are properly extended into customer software environments.

-The following is covered in LigoLab’s Security Stance and Architecture document:
+What LigoLab's Security Stance and Architecture Document Covers

 • Logging, Alerts, and Incident Response